The Family Medicine Cares International program consists of the following opportunities:

 Video from the 2023 FMCI Delegation to the Dominican Republic

 The annual delegation trip is a one-week volunteer opportunity that includes both medical and non-medical individuals.
 The FMCI delegation members focus on many efforts during their time and may divide into specific teams to accomplish multiple projects.
-Some focus on treating patients, others on delivering medical education and training, and others on connecting with the local children and youth.
+Some focus on treating patients and others on delivering medical education and training.

 The Medical Education component provides resources and support for the development of family medicine through relationships with the medical schools and family medicine residency programs in the Dominican Republic.
 In addition to supporting the development of family medicine, this program component provides continuing medical education for family physicians and general practice physicians.